Building oscillatory chemical reaction networks by adding reversible reactions

 By a {\em positive} periodic orbit, we mean a periodic orbit that lies in the (strictly) positive orthant.
 By a {\em nondegenerate} periodic orbit, we mean one that is hyperbolic relative to its stoichiometry class. {\em Linearly stable} is also taken to mean linearly stable relative to its stoichiometry class.
 Precise statement of these latter conditions is deferred to Section~\ref{sectech}.

 Theorem~\ref{mainthm} is exactly analogous (including the condition that $\beta$ has rank $m$) to Theorem~5 in \cite{banajipanteaMPNE}, replacing ``multiple positive nondegenerate (resp., linearly stable) equilibria'' with ``a nondegenerate (resp., linearly stable) positive periodic orbit''.
 The proof draws heavily both on techniques developed in \cite{banajipanteaMPNE}, and on singular perturbation theory approaches which formed the basis for the proof of Theorem~4 in \cite{banajiCRNosci}.
-It is hoped that the proof of Theorem~\ref{mainthm} provides a template for the proof of further inheritance results on CRNs.
+It is hoped that the proof of Theorem~\ref{mainthm} provides a template for, or at least insight towards, the proof of further inheritance results on CRNs.